 This post contains affiliate links.
 I may earn a small commission, at no extra charge to you, if you purchase items using any of the links provided.
 Thank you!

 No matter which waterfall you choose, each offers its own unique beauty, adventure, and perfect photo opportunity.
 From serene forest cascades to dramatic mountain plunges, these hikes are well worth the journey.
-For more travel tips, waterfall inspiration, and behind-the-scenes adventure, follow me on Instagram @road_trip_queen and join the journey!
+For more travel tips, waterfall inspiration, and behind-the-scenes adventure, follow me on Instagram @road.trip.queen and join the journey!

 Aloha!
 We just returned home from our favorite family vacation on the beautiful Hawaiian island of Oahu.
 Keep reading for an epic 8 day itinerary for families, plus helpful tips and things to know before you go!